 Being on the CDC at-risk list does not in and of itself qualify for a disability claim.
 We would review symptoms, established restrictions, and the duties of their occupation to potentially expose the claimant to the virus.
 Each claim will be reviewed to determine if the claimant meets the policy definition of disability.

-General Product questions
+General Product Questions

-How will USAble Life handle COVID-19 related claims?
+How will USAble Life handle COVID-19-related claims?

-Below are descriptions of how product lines generally will treat COVID-19 related claims, provided all other provisions are met.
+Below are descriptions of how product lines generally will treat COVID-19-related claims, provided all other provisions are met.

-Short Term Disability (STD) and Temporary Disability Insurance (Hawaii)
+Short Term Disability and TDI (Hawaii)

 Long Term Disability (LTD)